ianilam/note_collab_p2p_project/README.md

   * The Database used is the NoSQL database Cloud Firestore from Firebase and Google Cloud Platform
 * Upload lecture outline to a Cloud Database
 * Due to its P2P architecture, the application will run as long as there are at least two users in the network.
 One user will act as the Facilitator and the other as the Notetaker.
-    * If one of the Facilitator becomes disconnected, one of the remaining Notetaker will become the new Facilitator.
+  * If one of the Facilitator becomes disconnected, one of the remaining Notetakers will become the new Facilitator.

 ## Components
 1. `chat.py`